Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 * On the web server, place the downloaded configuration file in a directory that your applications have sufficient permissions to access.
 </details>

-## Step 2 - Run the Application With Contrast
+## Step Two - Run the Application With Contrast .NET Core Agent

 To enable the .NET Core agent on your application, you must set the following environment variables on your application's process.
 Use the following table to find the correct CORECLR_PROFILER_PATH setting for the given architecture: